How It Works

 | WHO Asia-Pacific | 23.0 | 27.5 | WHO WPRO 2000 |

-In practice, this means a South Asian adult with a BMI of 24 falls within the normal range on the global scale but above the locally recommended threshold for diabetes screening.
-If your background is South or East Asian, work out your result against the adjusted thresholds rather than the global ones and discuss the difference with your GP or physician.
+A South Asian adult with a BMI of 24 falls within the normal range on the global scale but above the locally recommended threshold for diabetes screening.
+If your background is South or East Asian, it is worth working out your result against the adjusted thresholds and raising the difference with your GP.

 Accuracy and Limitations